PS 9 Sarah Anderson School: Current building

 In the 1950s, many architects used the older red brick for apartment buildings — although its use in public housing projects gave it an unwelcome tinge for the luxury market.
 Nonetheless, all-white brick buildings became standard for supposed elegance, but there was also a chromatic undercurrent.
 The architects of public schools in the mid-1950s began incorporating color into their buildings, like the yellow-glazed brick on PS 41.
 The use of blue bricks at P.S.
 34, erected in 1956 at 12th Street and Avenue D, outraged City Controller Lawrence Ettore Gerosa, who, in well-publicized hearings in 1958, accused the BOE of wasteful extravagance.

 Transforming the block, without any effort to blend in, white bricks on the new P.S.
 9 face east to Columbus Avenue and west to the schoolyard.
 Facing the north and south to the streets the blue glazed bricks frame the classroom windows — inviting, perhaps subliminal of the Santa Fe blue-framed windows that keep evil spirits from entering, the white bricks suggestive of stucco.
 The building is strongly modernist — functional, "ornamentation is a crime."
 The three-story wall facing Columbus is windowless.
-Windowless walls facing major avenues is rare in New York City architecture.
-It's as if the architects wanted "no blending" and "no seeing" of a major avenue.
-Because trucks are banned on four nearby major traffic arteries — West Side Highway, West End Avenue, Central Park West, and Central Park's inner drive — Amsterdam, Columbus, and Broadway carry heavy truck traffic.
-And, West 83rd Street (contiguous to the Kindergarten playground) is a major west-bound transverse for non truck traffic continuing from the 81st street crossing Central Park.
-West 83rd Street, on the same block, also is home to the Planetarium Station Post Office, the New York City Fire Department, several parking garages, and car rental companies.

 Two then contemporary events in history influenced one aspect of the building's architecture.
 In 1957 the Soviets launched the Sputnik satellite.
 1962 was the year of the Cuban Missile Crisis.
 Hence the building has an antiquated fallout shelter.